 George was all over it.
 Henry joined in and almost immediately asked to draw on the porch.

 And then it moved to the porch swing.

 They got so excited over coloring the porch swing!
 I couldn’t believe it.

 It was great to see them work on some fine motor skills after a summer of hardly doing anything of those type of activities.
 I guess I’ve been a little lazy with that!

 They eventually moved back to the floor of the porch so they had a wide open space to draw and mark on.

-Henry never got into mark making [still barely does], so it was so neat to see George do it, and do it well!
+Henry never got into mark making and still barely does.
+So it was so neat to see George do it, and do it well!
 He holds the chalk very well!